Tonic-Box/D3ROS-Modding-Guide/EditorTricks/StatmoddingAdvanced.md

 ### Other statmod types
 The only difference in running different fancy statmods is working the math to match it!
 People have done lots of things, from 666b in all, to 0 in all, etc. Just got to get creative and weird with it. :)

+### Credit
+* bdawgg_73
+* Some others who wish not to be named